-In addition to crumb rubber and ground rubber, raw and screened buffing's of different specifications are also used in certain TDPs (e.g., molded products, playground surfacing, and landscape mulch).
-Buffing's are removed from the tread of a retreaded tire and are produced as a by-product of the retreading process.
-We estimate that well over 15 million pounds of buffing were shipped to users by California retread businesses in 2023.
-It is important to note that, to avoid double counting, buffing materials are not included in recycling tonnage because the retreaded tires they originated from are already counted.
-As of 2024, buffing's continue to be in high demand.
-If the number of retreads declines, so does the amount of buffing used in the manufacture of TDPs.
+In addition to crumb rubber and ground rubber, raw and screened buffings of different specifications are also used in certain TDPs (e.g., molded products, playground surfacing, and landscape mulch).
+Buffings are removed from the tread of a retreaded tire and are produced as a by-product of the retreading process.
+It is estimated that well over 15 million pounds of buffings were shipped to users by California retread businesses in 2023.
+It is important to note that, to avoid double-counting, buffing materials are not included in recycling tonnage because the retreaded tires they originated from are already counted.
+As of 2024, buffings continue to be in high demand.
+If the number of retreads declines, so does the amount of buffings used in the manufacture of TDPs.